The Lie derivative and Noether's theorem on the aromatic bicomplex for the study of volume-preserving numerical integrators: Abstract

 \section{Abstract}

-The aromatic bicomplex is an algebraic tool based on aromatic Butcher-trees and used in particular for the explicit description of volume-preserving affine-equivariant numerical integrators.
-To further understand the links between geometric numerical integration and variational calculus, as well as to describe more precisely the form of volume-preserving methods, we define and study the Lie derivative and the concept of symmetries on the aromatic bicomplex.
-We give an aromatic formulation of Noether's theorem and adapt the approach in the context of numerical volume-preservation.
+The aromatic bicomplex is an algebraic tool based on aromatic Butcher trees and used in particular for the explicit description of volume-preserving affine-equivariant numerical integrators.
+The present work defines new tools inspired from variational calculus such as the Lie derivative, different concepts of symmetries, and Noether's theory in the context of aromatic forests.
+The approach allows to draw a correspondence between aromatic volume-preserving methods and symmetries on the Euler-Lagrange complex, to write Noether's theorem in the aromatic context, and to describe the aromatic B-series of volume-preserving methods explicitly with the Lie derivative.